Ultra-Zactimus/my3rdCodeReview/README.md

 Test: "Should return beep even if 0 is first" let roboKotoba = ['0', 'beep', 'boop', "Won't you be my neighbor?"];
-let roboOboete = "0, beep, boop, Won't you be my neighbor?, 4, 5";
 mrRoboto(01);
+Expected Result: 'beep'

+Test: "Should return beep no matter how many '1's are entered" let roboKotoba = ['0', 'beep', 'boop', "Won't you be my neighbor?"];
+mrRoboto(1111);
 Expected Result: 'beep'